AarnavSawant/Connect4DataStructures/README.md

 add "acm.jar" as a dependency for your project in your preferred IDE, following the IDE's instructions for adding referenced Java libraries.

-After installing the requirements, open `Connect4DataStructures/Connect4/src/ConnectFourTester_5SinghSawant.java` in your preferred IDE and run the file.
+After installing the requirements, open the `Connect4DataStructures` directory as a workspace in your preferred IDE and then run the `Connect4DataStructures/Connect4/src/ConnectFourTester_5SinghSawant.java` file.

 # Demo of AI
 ![GIF of Connect4 game being played](demo.gif)